Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?

 Q: WHAT DOES IT COST TO ENTER & TEAM & HOW DO I PAY?

-A: The team fees are listed in the store.
-Pay by check or use a credit card in our store under Team Registration.
+A: The team registration fees are listed Here.
+Pay by check or use a credit card.
 Fees go up as production week draws near, so hurry!
 The fee is per TEAM, NOT per individual.